-In Spring 2019, in a commission from @plymgeog, my task was to photograph the water catchment narrative from Palacios Glacier, the highest point in the Andes mountains – all the way down to Rapel hydroelectric dam in the lowland areas of central Chile.
+In Spring 2019, in a commission from University of Plymouth my task was to photograph the water catchment narrative from Palacios Glacier, the highest point in the Andes Mountains – all the way down to Rapel Hydroelectric Dam in the lowland areas of Central Chile.

-Throughout 2019, I shall be working with Prof Chris Collins – from NERC Soil Security Programme.
-I shall document 60+ participants from every area of the UK.
-Following a five-year study highlighting how soils respond, recover and adapt to land use and climate change.
+Throughout 2019, I’m photographing for the NERC Soil Security Programme.
+I shall document 16 scientists from every area of the UK.
+Following a five-year study highlighting how soils respond, recover and adapt to land-use and climate change.

-Part of Soil Security Event at The Royal Society for ‘World Soils Day’.
+Will be exhibited at The Royal Society for ‘World Soils Day’ in December.

 In May 2018 I was sent by the UK Space Agency on assignment to Karamoja, northern Uganda: an area which has experienced extreme civil unrest up until recently.
 My assignment was to photograph the farmers, pastoralists and the landscape.
 Not easy – as in much of photographs in Africa are often forbidden without permission – I was very fortunate to be assigned a driver, a native-speaking Karamojan.